presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 ![Keycloak Create Client 2](keycloak_create_client_2.png)

 After hitting save, we need to change the Access Type to `confidential` and add `https://app.example.com/*` to Valid Redirect URIs.
-This is where you will be directed to after successfully loged in.
+This is where you will be directed to after successfully logged in.
+Don't forget to change it your own domain.
 Save it again and go to the Credential tab and note down the `Secret`.
-Don't forget to change it your own domain.

 ![Keycloak Create Client 3](keycloak_create_client_3.png)